 Matthew 24:32-35 (HCSB) — 32 Now learn this parable from the fig tree: As soon as its branch becomes tender and sprouts leaves, you know that summer is near.
 33 In the same way, when you see all these things, recognize that He is near—at the door!
 34 I assure you: This generation will certainly not pass away until all these things take place.
 35 Heaven and earth will pass away, but My words will never pass away.

 Do you see the difficulty?
 Jesus used the phrase "all these things" twice.
 Once for what would happen before "this generation" dies out and once for the events preceding his return and the coming of the kingdom (Mt 24:33=Lk 21:31=Mk 13:29).
-A strict literal reading of that would mean all the details of the prophecy he just gave would happen within one generation and also demand that he come "near" or soon after.
+A face value reading of that would mean all the details of the prophecy he just gave would happen within one generation and also demand that he come "near" or soon after.
 This obviously did not happen, and still has not happened 2000 years later.
 You can hardly blame readers for being confused and giving up trying to make sense of the Olivet Discourse.

-How can you resolve this difficulty?
+How can this difficulty be resolved?
 I'm going to share my resolution below, but the popular resolution you hear most among prophecy fans is to equate the two "all these things" as referring to the very same event in the end times.
 Of course, the problem then becomes what do you do with "this generation," a plain reference to Jesus' listeners?
 It is taken it to mean "that generation" or the people alive a few decades before Jesus' second coming.
 This is helped by another twist that you have probably seen: turning the transformation of the fig tree described in the parable into a reference to the rebirth of Israel as a nation.
 This makes it easier to claim the "this" refers to our generation, the fig tree's generation.
 Let's take a look at it to see why it does not work.

 Parable of the Fig Tree Generation Calculations

-If you are not already familiar with how the Parable from the Fig Tree is treated as a hidden prophecy, here's how they go.
+If you are not already familiar with how the Parable from the Fig Tree is treated as a hidden prophecy, here's how it goes.
 First, the fig tree is equated with Israel.
 Several biblical passages already use the fig tree as a metaphor for Israel and these are naturally referenced to justify the same usage for the parable (Joel 1:7; Lk 13:6-9).
 Then one ties in the creation of Israel in 1948 as the "fig tree" and/or Israel's gaining of land in 1967 in the Six Day War as the fig tree "putting forth leaves."
 With the latter, it can even be said that "summer was nigh" since that war started and ended in early June.
 Finally, "this generation shall not pass" is used to start "a one generation countdown" from the year previously assigned to the parable to the return of Christ.